-For the Master of Business Administration program, an applicant must have either a minimum cumulative grade point average of 3.0 or a minimum score of 450 on the Graduate Management Admissions Test (GMAT), with his/her grade point average multiplied by 200 plus the GMAT score totaling a minimum of 1,050.
-In addition, no applicant with a GMAT score of below 350 may be admitted to this program.
+For the Master of Business Administration program, an applicant must have either a minimum cumulative grade point average of 3.0, a minimum score of 450 on the Graduate Management Admissions Test (GMAT), or a minimum score of 910-1050 on the Graduate Record Examination (GRE).
+Using our admissions formula, an applicant must have a total score of 1050 or above using the GMAT or 1510 or above using the GRE for regular admission.
+The admissions formula used is (GPA x 200) + GMAT or GRE.
+In addition, no applicant with a GMAT score below 350 or a GRE score below 750 may be admitted to this program.